 The intelligence that's sitting in your marketing automation software or analytics package can be helpful if you're able to identify information on a per-user basis.
 Google Analytics doesn't provide that capability, but there are many third-party platforms that do.

-You can also study the heck out of what that person says on social media looking at their LinkedIn profile, Twitter profile, their Facebook profile.
+You can also study the heck out of what that person says on social media by looking at their LinkedIn profile, Twitter profile, their Facebook profile.
 Read what they say when they're interviewed in trade publications or other media.
 Watch what they say when you see clips of them speaking at conferences on YouTube.

 People that are just getting started with buyer personas often take shortcuts -- they do just enough for what could fit on a Post-It note or a cocktail napkin.

 That’s not nearly detailed enough if you have a lot of revenue growth plans riding on that.
-We need to know demographics:
+We need to know the demographics:

 - Highest level of education

-- Region they live in
+- The region they live in

 - Married or single